Norwegian Wood

 she have been injured or fallen ill?
 But the man had spoken without

 the least sense of emergency.
-"She's probably at the hospital," he had
+"She's probably at the hospital," he

 said, as easily as he might have said "She's at the fish shop".
-I thought
+I

 about a few other possibilities until thinking itself became too

-problematic, then I went back to the dorm and stretched out on my bed
+problematic, then I went back to the dorm and stretched out on my

 reading Lord Jim, which I'd borrowed from Nagasawa.
 When I had